20ft/20ft/docs/cli_admin.rst

 Volumes
 =======

 Containers that destroy with the session are of limited usefulness without a way of persistently storing data.
-In 20ft this is done by mapping in an entire filesystem (volume) rather than by providing block level access.
+In 20ft this is done by mapping in an entire filesystem (volume) and not by providing block level access.

 Volumes are managed with the 'tfvolumes' command: ::

-    dpreece@davermbp ~> tfvolumes
+    $ tfvolumes
     usage: tfvolumes [-h] [--location x.20ft.nz] [--local x.local] {list,create,destroy} ...